EdmundBenedict/lordcephei.github.io/pages/error_messages.md

 ________________________________________________________________________________________________
 {:.no_toc}

-This page documents some of the error messages that can appear in the code
+This page documents some of the error messages that can appear in the Questaal suite.

 ### _Table of Contents_
 ________________________________________________________________________________________________